 WP-Tonic is a somewhat new panel discussion show in the WordPress space.
-They have been producing monthly shows since September 2014, and hosts Bill Conrad and Jonathan Denwood have been publishing a weekly WordPress podcast since July 2014.
-Jonathan is an organizer of the Reno WordPress Meetup and runs the web agency Digital Delirium.
-Bill is a veteran, former city councilman, podcaster and entrepreneur running Timelines of Success and New Media Gold.
+They have been producing monthly shows since September 2014, and host Jonathan Denwood have been publishing a weekly WordPress podcast since July 2014.
+Jonathan was an organizer of the Reno WordPress Meetup and runs a web agency.

 I’ve had the pleasure of being a panel member on the WP-Tonic monthly discussion since October 2014.
 Here’s some of the other amazing panelists on this show.